Frequently Asked Questions

 Keeping EPS foam out of the landfills is a primary objective of the EPS Molders Association, of which Hotwire Direct is a member.
 For recycling, many creative options exist.

 Yes financing is available in the USA.
 We have partnered with outside companies who specialize in equipment financing.
-If you would like more information on how to finance your equipment, please visit our finance page.
+Get into brand new equipment on a budget.
+Hotwire Direct works with Suncoast Equipment Finance (USA only).